TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-debug-crashed-server/checkpoints.md

 ## Checkpoint 2 (1pts)

-The agent has read `event-viewer/README.md`.
+The agent has learned the password "2039fome" for the zip file.

 ## Checkpoint 3 (1pts)

-The agent has run `event-viewer/app.py`.
+The agent has communicated with Zhang on RocketChat.

 ## Checkpoint 4 (1pts)

-The agent has communicated with Zhang on RocketChat.
+The agent has learned the password "cat123" for the database.

 ## Checkpoint 5 (1pts)

-`events-viewer/app.py` includes the word `cat123`.

-## Checkpoint 6 (1pts)

-The server returns the words " when the URL `http://localhost:5000/events` is accessed.
+The server returns the words "Enterprise-wide user-facing open architecture" when the URL `http://localhost:5000/events` is accessed.